sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             s3.upload_file('/tmp/results.csv', bucket, output_file_key)
         ```
 * Logs:
+    * Give the Lamda Function's role the Permission to Access all CloudWatch Logs
     * To check if the Lamda function has been invoked or not
     * In the Lambda function goto the bottom and select the tab `Monitor` -> `Cloud Watch` -> `View Cloud Watch Logs`
     * Select the lambda function
     * Here you can view all the logs related to that function

-* Summary - How to create a Lambda Function
+* Summary - How to create a Lambda Function as shown in Lecture 2
     * Aim: Create a function that is
         * triggered by an s3 upload event
-        * then reads the file in the function
+        * then reads the file uploaded which is a csv as a pandas dataframe
-        * gets the dataset description as a csv
+        * gets the dataset's description as a csv
-        * loads that results csv to another s3 bucket.
+        * loads that result csv to another s3 bucket.
     * Create a function
         * named `etl-basic`
         * Runtime: Python3.12